Registration of the asylum application

 The law states that the applicant will receive an International Protection Applicant Identification Card upon completion of registration.[27]
 The Ministry carries out the renewal and extension of International Protection Applicant Identification Card.[28]
 As of 24 December 2019, the LFIP provides that this document is also issued to applicants falling under the Accelerated Procedure or the inadmissibility provisions,[29] and the obligation to renew Identification Cards every six months was abolished.[30]

 Following this reform, the PDMM no longer issues a Registration Document when directing the asylum seeker to the assigned “satellite city” with a view to registering the international protection application.
-The only documentation the applicant receives is the International Protection Applicant Identification Card that is valid for six months after having registered the application with the PDMM at the appointed province.
-This means that asylum seekers are required to travel to the assigned province without being provided documentation to attest their intention to seek international protection.
-In practice, people are often apprehended during police controls throughout the country and are thus at risk of being transferred to a Removal Centre (see Detention of Asylum Seekers).
+The only documentation the applicant receives is the International Protection Applicant Identification Card which is valid for six months after having registered the application with the PDMM at the appointed province.
+This means that asylum seekers are required to travel to the assigned province without being provided documentation to attest to their intention to seek international protection.
+In practice, people are often apprehended during police controls throughout the country and are thus at risk of being transferred to a Removal Centre[31] (see Detention of Asylum Seekers).

 Applications from detention and at the border

-Persons whose international protection application is received whilst in detention are released from the Removal Centre or police station and are issued an Administrative Surveillance Decision Form (İdari Gözetim Kararı Sonlandırma Tebliğ Formu), also known as “T6”, requesting them to regularly report to a designated PDMM.
-This may or may not be the PDMM of their province of residence (see Alternatives to Detention).[44]
+Persons whose international protection application are received whilst in detention are released from the Removal Centre or police station and are issued an Administrative Surveillance Decision Form (İdari Gözetim Kararı Sonlandırma Tebliğ Formu), also known as “T6”.This form requires them to regularly report to a designated PDMM whichmay or may not be the PDMM of their province of residence (see Alternatives to Detention).[53]

 Access to the procedure from detention also concerns persons readmitted by Türkiye.
 Whereas Article 64 RFIP entrusts the Ministry of Interior with the establishment of a separate framework of procedures for persons readmitted by Türkiye pursuant to readmission agreements, there has not been any such instrument regulating the access of readmitted persons to the international protection procedure to date.